bhochhi/howto-guide/README.md

  }
 ```

-Alright, after knowing these basics, working on your first async/await codebase, you may ended up to senario especially with ASP.NET as follow, else everything has gone well with you:
+Alright, after knowing these basics, working on your first async/await codebase, you may ended up with two cases especially with ASP.NET as follow, else everything has gone well with you, congrats:
   1. Everything is working, results are as expected.
 However it seems every tasks are running synchronously.
   2. Seems like every tasks are completed but await never seems knowing if tasks are completed.